-Greater prairie-chickens (Tympanuchus cupido pinnatus) were surveyed in all 17 survey blocks during the spring of 2017.
-Observers located 64 booming grounds and counted 663 males and birds of unknown sex in the survey blocks.
-They located 146 booming grounds,1,412 male prairie-chickens, and 159 birds of unknown sex throughout the prairie-chicken range.
-Estimated densities of 0.09 (0.07-0.11) booming grounds/km2 and 10.4 (8.4-12.3) males/booming ground within the survey blocks were similar to densities during recent years and during the 10 years preceding modern hunting seasons (i.e., 1993-2002), but have declined since the standardized survey began in 2004.
+Greater prairie-chickens (Tympanuchus cupido pinnatus) were surveyed in all 17 survey blocks during the spring of 2019.
+Observers located 45 booming grounds and counted 497 males and birds of unknown sex in the survey blocks, which is a decline of more than 20% in the number of leks and birds counted compared to last year.
+Including areas outside the survey blocks, observers located 113 booming grounds,1,039 male prairie-chickens, and 115 birds of unknown sex throughout the prairie-chicken range.
+Estimated densities of 0.06 (0.05-0.08) booming grounds/km2 and 11.0 (8.5-13.6) males/booming ground within the survey blocks were similar to densities during recent years and during the 10 years preceding modern hunting seasons (i.e., 1993-2002).
 All population indices began to decline in 2008, but seem to have stabilized in recent years at a lower level.